💬 WhatsApp Updates

 Perdigon Nymph

-Fast sinker for riffles & pockets.
+Fast sinker for riffles and pockets.
 Colours: olive, black, copper and more.

-Euro & indicator dropper; great as control / anchor in two-fly rigs.
+Euro and indicator dropper; great as control / anchor in two-fly rigs.

 Pheasant Tail hotspot nymph pattern for Vaal River Yellowfish fly fishing (natural mayfly profile)